 - can be displayed as a daily rate on your bill (for example, in ‘cents per day’) but may appear as a single figure for a billing period.

 The variable charge:

-- or ‘consumption charge’ is the amount you pay for each unit of electricity and gas you use.
-It is listed on your bill as cents per kilowatt hour (c/kWh) for electricity and cents per megajoule (c/MJ) for gas.
+- is listed on your bill as cents per kilowatt hour (c/kWh) for electricity and cents per megajoule (c/MJ) for gas.

 It is important to note that different variable charges might apply in the one bill: